 You need to submit the visa application form with the documents (additional, if any) to Singapore High Commission for reconsideration.

 The visa can be extended for a further 90 days.
 If you feel the need to stay in Singapore beyond the allowed period, you may apply for an extension of visa online via e-XTEND or at the Visitors Services Centre (VSC) before the current visa expires.
 The extension of the visa is subject to approval.

 Am I eligible for Singapore’s VFTF as an Indian citizen?

-Singapore grants 96-hour visa-free transit to Indian passport holders provided they have a valid onward air/ferry/cruise ticket plus a valid visa or a long-term pass to one of these 8 countries – Australia, Canada, Japan, New Zealand, the U.K., the U.S., Germany, and Switzerland.
+Singapore grants 96-hour visa-free transit to Indian passport holders provided they have a valid onward air or ferry or cruise ticket plus a valid visa or a long-term pass to one of these 8 countries – Australia, Canada, Japan, New Zealand, the U.K., the U.S., Germany, and Switzerland.

-Indian travelers with used/no longer valid Single Journey Visas (SJV) from the listed countries can be granted Visa-free transit facility on the return leg of the journey given that the traveler travels directly from the SJV issuing country to his home country en route Singapore and he hasn’t returned to his country since the SJV was last used.
+Indian travelers with used or no longer valid Single Journey Visas (SJV) from the listed countries can be granted Visa-free transit facility on the return leg of the journey given that the traveler travels directly from the SJV issuing country to his home country en route Singapore and he hasn’t returned to his country since the SJV was last used.

 Refer here for the detailed information.